-- Failing to follow the guest prescribed guest allowances—Residents may only have up to three guests total at any one time in their room; in JST, MRH, and TBH, the total number of guests in an apartment or suite is limited to 12.
+- Residents may only have up to three (3) guests total at any one time in their room; in JST, MRH, and TBH, the total number of guests in an apartment or suite is limited to 12.

-- Allowing a guest into the residence hall without following required security guidelines—All guests need to be signed in and out at the front desk 24 hours a day.
-UIC student guests should provide I-card.
-Non-UIC guests should provide government issued photo ID.
-Exceptions for other IDs may be approved by the Resident Director or his/her designee.
-If a guest is not properly signed out, the resident shall receive guest verification emails, which may result in a conversation with the Housing Officer and/or RD.
+- Allowing a guest into a residence hall without following required security.
+All guests need to be signed in and out at the front desk 24 hours a day.
+UIC student guests should provide their i-Card; non-UIC guests should provide government issued photo ID.
+Exceptions for other IDs may be approved by the Resident Director or their designee.
+If a guest is not properly signed out, the resident will receive guest verification emails, which may result in a conversation with Campus Housing staff.

 - Failure to comply with the following provisions for certain special populations of guests.

-- Overnight guests may stay no more than three nights in any two-week period in Campus Housing facilities.
+- Overnight guests may stay no more than three (3) nights in any two (2)-week period in Campus Housing.